 I planned my death and drafted suicide notes.
 I’d stand on train platforms and wish I was on the tracks instead.
 During a holiday to the Australian outback, I was found by cops after walking off into the sandy red desert desperately hoping to perish.
 I honestly just wanted to die, to be permanently free from the relentless pain and anguish.

 Depression doesn’t come from God.
 It’s not His fault and as tempting as it may be, don’t blame Him for it.

 I was heavily obsessed with guns and got approval to undertake firearms training and apply for a licence.
 But I just couldn’t do it—I knew I’d be tempted to take my own life.
 Things were that bad.

-I went off the rails, got into a relationship and made some stupid mistakes that I still regret.
+I went off the rails and made some stupid mistakes that I still regret.
 I was on a search for love and acceptance; trying to fill a deep, empty void in my heart—but I ended up creating even deeper heartbreak for myself.

 Through the recovery process, I have experienced unmerited love, grace and favour from Jesus.
 He has given my life a sense of meaning and purpose and given me hope for the future.

 Depression doesn’t come from God.
 It’s not His fault and as tempting as it may be, don’t blame Him for it.
 Even when you can’t see or feel God’s presence, He has promised to walk by your side through the darkness.
 And when God promises something, He stays true to it!
 He loved us so much that He sent His son Jesus to die for our sins and rise again so that we might be free.
 This means we can be victorious in our daily struggles!